 When can I sell my home?

 Any time you wish.
 There are no prepayment penalties or special fees.
-This loan works like any other loan, the lender is paid what is owed, the difference less normal closing costs, is paid to you or your heirs.
+This loan works like any other loan, the lender is paid what is owed, the difference less normal closing costs are paid to you or your heirs.
 If there is a shortfall in funds, the FHA mortgage insurance covers this.

 What if I owe more on my home than its worth?

 The FHA insurance you’ve accrued throughout the loan covers this shortfall for you or your heirs.
-This is one of the biggest benefits to this program.
+This is one of the biggest benefits of this program.

 What are the closing costs?

 The closing costs are a function of many things – the loan amount, the appraised value, program choice etc. What most seniors really want to know is what costs are extracted from their equity and what are out of pocket costs.
-As of today (Jan 2017) Out of pocket costs are approximately: $125-$150 for HUD mandated counseling 2) $500-$525 for a FHA home appraisal.
+As of today (Jan 2018) Out of pocket costs are approximately $125-$150 for HUD counseling 2) $475-$525 for an FHA home appraisal.
 Both items are non-refundable and usually paid via credit or debit card.
 The balance of the closing costs will be provided in proper disclosures for you.

 Can I outlive my reverse mortgage?